sloppylopez/Cartuli-AI-Assitant/README.md

     <h2>Current State of Affairs</h2>
   <p>Cartuli AI Assistant is here, ready to make your life easier and more productive than ever before!</p>

 <h3>Feature 1: Seamless Windows 11 Terminal Integration</h3>
   <p>With Cartuli AI Assistant, you can now unleash the power of your Windows 11 default terminal with just the press of a button!</p>

   <p>Simply press the number a key on your keyboard/elgato Stream Deck, and Cartuli will eagerly be listening to your commands.</p>

   <p>Don't worry if you're not sure what to say! or if he does not understand you, after few seconds you will be able to enter the command manually.</p>

-  <p>And that's just the beginning!
-We have many more exciting features in the pipeline, designed to revolutionize your digital experience.</p>
+<h3>Feature 2: Refactor code automagically</h3>

-  <p>Stay tuned for future updates as we continue to enhance Cartuli AI Assistant, making it your ultimate digital companion for productivity, entertainment, and so much more!</p>
+  <p>Introducing Cartuli, the AI assistant that's actually useful!
+With a simple voice command like "Cartuli location target_folder," Cartuli scans the folder, hashes file content, sends it to ChatGPT, creates a Git patch for easy review, saves file hashes in long-term memory, and estimates token count.
+Experience productivity and joy with Cartuli, your coding companion!</p>

 </section>
 <section>